scality/Zenko/docs/docsource/reference/command_reference/s3api_commands/get-object-lock-configuration.rst

 =============================

 Gets the object lock configuration for a bucket.
-The rule specified in the object lock configuration will be applied by default to every new object placed in the specified bucket.
+The rule specified in the object lock configuration is applied by default to every new object placed in the specified bucket.

 See also: :ref:`GET Object Lock Configuration`

-See `aws help <https://docs.aws.amazon.com/cli/latest/reference/index.html>`_ for descriptions of global parameters.

 Synopsis
 --------